Govind-jha/springboot-work-order-priority-queue/README.md

 * Maven 3.0 or later

 ### Quick Start ###
-This would be really quick.
-To test the application, you just need to do these two things:
+To test the application, just follow the two simple steps mentioned below:

 1. Download the fat jar of this application from [bin](https://github.com/Govind-jha/springboot-work-order-priority-queue/tree/master/bin, "click here.") folder.
 Now to start the application server, open command prompt and run the downloaded `jar` file,
 ```